 Bradley Avenue Widening and Overpass at SR-67

-Project Updates: Construction on Bradley Ave has begun!
+Project Updates: Construction on Bradley Avenue is approximately 40% complete as of November 2025.
 For any construction related questions or concerns, please contact us at: dpw-pod@sdcounty.ca.gov.
 We will try to respond to your inquiry within 24 hours.

 Construction Schedule

-Stage 1 (Part 2) - Road Widening: Construction of the road widening will be completed by the County of San Diego’s contractor (awarded to Hazard Construction).
+Stage 1 (Part 2) - Road Widening: Construction of the road widening is being completed by the County of San Diego’s contractor, Hazard Construction.
 Construction began in May 2025 and is expected to be completed in Spring 2027.
 The Road Widening is anticipated to be completed from west to east in the following sequence:

 Between Graves Avenue and Terraza Hills Apartments, on the south side